Jean Burns

-Jean Ethel Burns (14 December 1919 – 25 May 2019) was an Australian aviatrix.
+Jean Ethel Burns (14 December 1919 – 25 May 2019) was an Australian aviator.
 She was the first Australian woman to parachute from an aeroplane over Australia and held the title of being the youngest female pilot in Australia for 15 years.

 Early life

 Burns was born at Rathdowne Street in the inner Melbourne suburb of East Brunswick.
 Her father was a merchant seaman.
 She attended MacRobertson Girls' High School, Albert Park, Victoria, Australia.

 Career

 Flying

 Burns said she was inspired to fly at age 10 when she visited Essendon Aerodrome, seeing Yorkshirewoman Amy Johnson fly in shortly after having completed the first solo flight by a woman from England to Australia in May 1930.

 At the age of 14, Jean joined the Junior Royal Victorian Aero Club and started flying lessons at the age of 17.
 Graduating with two other young women on 13 March 1937, she obtained her A class pilot's licence and became Australia's youngest female pilot.
 She held the record until Brigid Holmes broke it as a younger 17-year-old in 1952.

 She flew an Ansett Porterfield (Model 35 or Collegiate) with her parachute instructor Mr Felix B Mueller from Melbourne to District Park Aerodrome for the Newcastle Air Display on 19 February 1938.